leffj/mctoolsr/README.md

 ### Updating **mctoolsr**

 **mctoolsr** is under active devlopment.
 Update regularly to use the latest features and for bug fixes.
+You will have to load and attach as above after updating.

 ```r